 #7.
 Explore the Owyhee Canyonlands

-If you’re looking for solitude, look no further than Owyhee Canyonlands, considered the Grand Canyon of Oregon.
+If you’re looking for solitude, than Owyhee Canyonlands, considered the Grand Canyon of Oregon.
 Sprawling across southeastern Oregon, the canyonlands comprise a rugged landscape carved by the winding Owyhee River over millions of years.

 The expansive wilderness is marked by deep canyons, towering cliffs, and rolling sagebrush plains.
 It’s a natural habitat for diverse wildlife like bighorn sheep, golden eagles, and pronghorn antelope.